Jason-Tighe/CLockTime/README.md

 I need to think of a better solution than just 2 different states, right? figured this out, jsut need to clean up code and stlye and move from codesandbox to a regular repo

+fixed the issue with getting the UTC time by itself and found a way to use the "offSet" so that I wouldn't have to worry about "nonvaild" timezones when using ".tolocalstring".